Loading...

 Low Risk

-(74/100)Family Health Centers of San Diego provides caring, affordable, high-quality healthcare and supportive services to everyone, with a special commitment to uninsured, low-income, and medically underserved persons.
+(80/100)Family Health Centers of San Diego provides caring, affordable, high-quality healthcare and supportive services to everyone, with a special commitment to uninsured, low-income, and persons with limited access to care.

 5 active programs (excellent diversity)